-Winter Candle by Jeron Ashford, illustrated by Stacey Schuett.
-I'm beginning with a book which touches on many different winter celebrations.
+I'm starting the list with a book which touches on many different winter celebrations.
 What links most winter holidays is the celebration of light in the darkest hours.
 In this story, a diverse group of neighbors live in an urban apartment building.
 Each family needs a candle to light up their celebration and a lumpy stick of wax makes it around the building before finally lighting the way for a new tenant to find his way home.
 This is a fantastic book to illustrate the beauty of community in a multicultural, diverse world.

-Divali, sometimes spelled "Diwali" is a Hindu festival of light celebrated in October or November.
-It is a festival of harvest and new year, and is not well known in the United States but I urge you to share the fascinating story of this holiday with your children.
+Divali, sometimes spelled "Diwali" is a Hindu festival of light is really more of a fall holiday, celebrated in October or November.
+It is a festival of harvest and new year.

 St. Lucia Day Books

 One of my favorite holidays is celebrated on December 13th in Sweden.

 LUCIA MORNING IN SWEDEN by Ewa Rydaker, illustrated by Carina Stahlberg